 If you’re trying acne treatment products for the first time, Proactiv may be your best choice.
 Technically, they still use over the counter ingredients but process them so they work more effectively than other more readily available products.
 Since it’s over the counter, it would be wise to start here before moving onto doctor- prescribed medication.

-On the other hand, Curology seems like the most complete and personalized solution to plethora of skincare needs.
-This can work for you if your woes go beyond acne, since they use a number of active ingredients that also work on skin tone, wrinkles, etc. They provide a medical consult with the subscription, unlocking access to more Rx solutions.
+On the other hand, Curology seems like the most complete and personalized solution to a wide range of skincare needs.
+Their formulas can be customized to treat more than just acne since they use a number of active ingredients, including some that help with wrinkles, tone, etc. They provide a medical consult with the subscription, unlocking access to more Rx solutions.
 Another cool thing about Curology is that they offer financial assistance to teenagers and young adults who qualify for aid, making it available to those with limited funds for up to two years, free of charge.

 Likewise, Hers requires an online assessment by a physician since they formulate your solution with prescription-grade ingredients as well.
 They make things a little simpler by sending you two bottles — one blend for use during the day and another for night.
 This treatment is especially palatable for anyone tired of the more involved routine required by proactive.
 A major benefit is that you can use other skincare favorites (sheet mask, anyone?) in conjunction without interfering with the acne-clearing process.
 They also offer a separate anti-aging formula to try down the road.